trussworks/trussels-guide/index.md

 This is the `Trussels' Guide`, written by Trussels for Trussels.
 We share it here for others to see how we try to do what we do.

-We have two guides published right now:
+We have the following guides published right now:

 * The [`Trussels' Guide to Truss`]({{ '/docs/trussels' | relative_url }}), which is about Truss, the organization.
 * The [`Truss Distributed Playbook`]({{ '/docs/distributed' | relative_url }}), which is about distributed work.